 Both breeds are loyal and gentle towards those they consider their family, but can be aloof with strangers.

 Great Bernese will tend to inherit their parents’ calm, affectionate natures, and may lean towards independence.
 They are likely to inherit strong protective instincts, developing during or shortly after puberty.

-Great Bernese may inherit the Great Pyrenees’ a natural distrust of strangers, and make great guard dogs.
-However, be aware that your dog may take it upon himself to “defend” you from anyone he doesn’t know, even if they are friendly.
+The mixed puppy may inherit the Great Pyrenees’ a natural distrust of strangers, and make great guard dogs.
+But, be aware that your dog may take it upon himself to “defend” you from anyone he doesn’t know.
+Even if they are friendly.

 Training Your Great Bernese